 We landed on KORCULA Old Town on Korcula Island, a medieval city that has a succession of narrow streets that branch off from the spine of the main street like a fish bone — you bet that I had so much fun ‘getting lost’ in those streets!

 Apparently, this design was used to reduce the effects of the wind and sun, and provide the citizens with more comfortable accommodation.

-Other things that we did during the day in this island was wine tasting (for an additional cost of 80 kuna only).
+Another thing that we did during the day on this island was wine tasting (for an additional cost of 80 kuna only).
 And before the night dawned, we stopped by the cocktail bar: Massimo which I absolutely recommend that you visit!

 …However, the winds weren’t so optimal this day (it was weak) so we ended up cruising along the waves with everyone else.
 Nevertheless, if you’re lucky enough and you hold this event, I bet that you guys will have a swell time!